divvun/see-modes/README.md

 They are a.o. used in the development of language resources in the [GiellaLT infrastructure](https://github.com/giellalt).

-LexC, Twolc and Xfst are tools & formalisms by Xerox, available at <https://web.stanford.edu/~laurik/fsmbook/home.html>, and documented in the book linked to on that site.
-The same formalisms are supported by the open-source tools [Foma](https://fomafst.github.io) and [Hfst](https://hfst.github.io).
+**LexC**, **Twolc** and **Xfst** are tools & formalisms by Xerox.
+The tools are freely available at <https://web.stanford.edu/~laurik/fsmbook/home.html> (although closed-source), and both the tools and formalisms are documented in the book linked to on that site.
+The same formalisms are supported by the open-source tools [**Foma**](https://fomafst.github.io) and [**Hfst**](https://hfst.github.io), ie they are source-code compatible with the Xerox tools.

+**Typos** files are simple TAB separated, two column files containing real typos and their corrections.
+These files are used for testing spelling checkers, and the syntax colouring helps us check that the content is entered correctly.

 # Install